seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

   * Choose `Local Workspace`
   * Your devcontainer will now bootstrap, downloading the geoprocessing docker image and installing everything.
 * Notice the bottom left blue icon in your vscode window.
 It may say `Opening remote connection` and eventually will say `Dev Container: Geoprocessing`.
 This is telling you that this VSCode window is running in a devcontainer environment.
+* To exit your devcontainer:
-* To exist your VSCode back out of this devcontainer session, click the blue icon in the bottom left, and click `Reopen locally`.
+  * Click the blue icon in the bottom left, and click `Reopen locally`.
+This will bring VSCode back out of the devcontainer session.
-* To see and manage your dev containers (or restart)
+* To delete a devcontainer:
+  * This is often the easiest way to "start over" with your devctonainer.
+  * First, make sure you've pushed all of your code work to Github.
-  * Make sure you stop your active VSCODE devcontainer session first.
+  * Make sure you stop your active VSCODE devcontainer session.
   * Open the Remote Explorer panel in the left sidebar.
-  * You can delete any existing devcontainers and volumes to start over.
+  * You can right-click and delete any existing devcontainers and volumes to start over.
   * You can also see and delete them from the Docker Desktop app, but it might not be obvious which containers and volumes are which.
+The VSCode Remote Explorer window gives you that context.

 ![Manage Devcontainers](img/ManageDevcontainers.jpg "Manage Devcontainers")

+* To upgrade your devcontainer:
+  * The devcontainer settings in this repository may change/improve over time.
+You can always pull the latest changes for your `geoprocessing-devcontainer` repository, and then `Cmd-Shift-P` to open command palette and type `“DevContainers: Rebuild and Reopen locally”`.
+* To upgrade the `geoprocessing-workspace` Docker image
+  * This devcontainer builds on the `geoprocessing-workspace` Docker image published at [Docker Hub](https://hub.docker.com/r/seasketch/geoprocessing-workspace/tags).
+It will always install the latest version of this image when you setup your devcontainer for the first time.
+  * It is up to you to upgrade it after the initial installation.
+The most likely situation is:
+    * You see some changes in the [Changelog](https://github.com/seasketch/docker-gp-workspace/blob/main/Changelog.md) that you want to utilize.
+    * You are upgrading the `geoprocessing` library for your project to a newer version and it requires additional software that isn't in your current devcontainer.
+This situation should be flagged in the geoprocessing [changelog](https://github.com/seasketch/geoprocessing/blob/dev/CHANGELOG.md).
+  * In both cases you should be able to simply update your docker image to the latest.
+The easiest way to do this is to:
+    * Push all of your unsaved work in your devcontainer to Github.
+This is in case the Docker `named volume` where your code lives (which is separate from the devcontainer) is somehow lost.
+There are also ways to make a backup of a named volume and recover it if needed but that is an advanced exercise not discussed at this time.
+    * Stop your devcontainer session
+    * Go to the `Images` menu in Docker Desktop, finding your `seasketch/geoprocessing-workspace`.
+    * If it shows as "IN USE" then switch to the `Containers` menu and stop all containers using `seasketch/geoprocessing-workspace`.
+    * Now switch back to `Images` and pull a new version of the `seasketch/geoprocessing-image` by hovering your cursor over the image, clicking the 3-dot menu on the right side and the clicking `Pull`.
+This will pull the newest version of this image.
+    * Once complete, you should be able to restart your devcontainer and it will be running the latest `geoprocessing-workspace`.

 ## Option #3 - MacOS Bare Metal / Windows WSL